sgergely/tiling/README.md

 ## Planning:
 * https://en.mapy.cz/ has the most up-to-date gravel roads (at least in Hungary), has an app as well
 * missing tiles in KML format from Veloviewer Summary page to this (available as an iOS app as well) app: https://geoladak.tamaspetro.com/tracks
+* Strava route planner Chrome extensions:
   * Veloviewer chrome extension with Strava route planner.
 With that enabled you can see the tiles in the Strava route planner https://chrome.google.com/webstore/detail/veloviewer-strava-plugin/kdgpnlmocdpeckamipkkdblnfcpkgbno?hl=en
+  * Change the map in the strava route planner for example to mapy.cz map: https://chrome.google.com/webstore/detail/strava-map-switcher/djcheclpmmkcdkjcenfamalobdenmici/related?hl=en
 * https://nakarte.me is the google streetview of gravel roads
 * Some random dude collecting rideable gravel (mtb) routes: https://navitrails.com/mtbtracks/
 * During the ride: 'EveryTile' app from Garmin connect app: https://apps.garmin.com/en-US/apps/e53331b6-55db-475a-99e9-3f567327e7ce